Fombwori/IoT-Monitoring-System/README.md

 This simulation is visualized using a user-friendly graphical interface (GUI), allowing real-time monitoring and control of devices in a virtual smart home environment.

-Documentation is provided in the file IoT_sim_documentation.pdf.
+Documentation is provided in the file IoT Monitoring System [dashboard_img] (./img/dashboard_img.png)
-[dashboard_img] (./img/dashboard_img.png)
 ---
 Features